 - Lime sulfur (1 part lime sulfur to 8 parts water) sprayed before bud break, then a second spray at full bloom (1 part lime sulfur to 50 parts of water) and finally a 3rd spray at shuck fall (1 part lime sulfur to 50 parts water) Government of Canada (2014).

 - Captan (2 tbsps. per gal. of water) sprayed at full bloom and shuck fall.

-- Bordeaux (a copper based fungicide) applied before bud break serves to provide an inhibitory barrier.
-Following is a recipe for Bordeaux mix from the Gov. of Canada.
+- Bordo (a copper-based fungicide) applied before bud break serves to provide an inhibitory barrier.
+Following is a recipe for Bordo mix from the Gov. of Canada.
 (2 oz. copper sulphate to 1 gal. of water and 3 oz of hydrated lime in 2 gal. of water.
-Pour the copper sulphate solution into the lime water and strain through a cheese cloth.
+Pour the copper sulfate solution into the lime water and strain through a cheese cloth.
 Use the solution immediately after mixing and also fresh lime is essential not some left over from the previous season).

 Note: Shuck fall is when the papery shuck (outer covering) around the exterior of developing fruits drops off the fruit.

 Smart A., Watt B, and Novak A. (2019); University of Maine Cooperative Extension: Insect Pests, Ticks and Plant Diseases Pest Management Fact Sheet #5091 ‘Black Knot of Plum and Cherry’; Retrieved on Jan.
 11, 2021, from: https://extension.umaine.edu/ipm/ipddl/publications/5091e/